We share our home, building a vibrant, loving community.

 Compassion for our neighbors is another Emmanuel tradition.
-Our history shines with outreach programs for those in need.
-Some of these programs have been incubators, growing beyond our walls to become community-wide institutions, including Island Hospice, The Church Community Corporation (affordable housing).
-The Maher Center (a sheltered workshop) whose roots include a former Emmanuel support group for parents of special-needs children.
-“Soup’s On” (begun in 1982) offers hot meals as part of a community network that helps ensure that those who are hungry can find sustenance for body and soul every day of the year.
+Our history shines with community engagement with those in need.
+Some of these programs have been incubators, growing beyond our walls to become community-wide institutions, including Island Hospice, The Church Community Corporation (affordable housing), The Maher Center (a sheltered workshop) whose roots include a former Emmanuel support group for parents of special-needs children, and “Soup’s On” (begun in 1982), which offers hot meals as part of a community network that helps ensure that those who are hungry can find nourishment for body and soul every day of the year.

-In short, Emmanuel Church has a big heart, open arms and warm, loving hands.
-From its first days Emmanuel Church has served as an anchor in the Fifth Ward neighborhood providing vital support, critical assistance, inspirational worship and lifelong friendship.
+In short, Emmanuel Church has a big heart and open arms.
+From its first days Emmanuel Church has served as a neighborhood anchor providing vital support, critical assistance, inspirational worship and lifelong friendship.
 Come inside and take a look.
-The building provides the warm place to gather every day.
 The people make it happen.
 Join us in worship and experience the loving embrace of this exciting faith community.
 You will be glad that you did!